EugenMayer/opnsense-cli/README.md

 ## Installation

-Its precompiled and has no dependencies, so just download the binary and you are good to go
+Its precompiled and has no dependencies, so just download the binary, and you are good to go

     Pick a release from https://github.com/EugenMayer/opnsense-cli/releases
     chmod +x opn-*